COSSAS/SOARCA/docs/content/en/docs/_index.md

 {{% alert title="Warning" color="warning" %}}
-SOARCA is currently in its **alpha release**, with ongoing evelopment aimed at expanding its capabilities, improving integration, and enhancing its functionalities.
+SOARCA is currently in its **alpha release**, with ongoing development aimed at expanding its capabilities, improving integration, and enhancing its functionalities.
 You can track our progress and upcoming milestones at [LINK TO ROADMAP].

 We warmly welcome contributions to our repository.
 You can find the guidelines for contributing [here](/docs/contribution-guidelines).
 {{% /alert %}}